sabiut/FijiData/README.md

 # Fiji-Data

-testing github, making changes to the readme mi file
+making changes to the file